coherenceplatform/cnc/docs/examples/django.md

 }
 ```

-The environment variables refereced will be automatically populated by `cnc` based on the configuration's resources.
+The environment variables referenced will be automatically populated by `cnc` based on the configuration's resources.
 In your app, you'd want to handle setting these in development to the right values, having defaults that work locally when these are not set (e.g. in dev), or using an alternate `settings.py` with different values.

 ## cnc.yml